Mexican Slang words

 A su mecha!

 Expression of surprise.
-A su metcha, OMG, I cant believe that just happened.
-Or we’re in a bit of a sticky situation.
+A su mecha, OMG, I cant believe that just happened.
+Or, shit, we’re in a bit of a sticky situation.

 Caer gordo